What I Provide to you:

 2. All puppies will have their 6 weeks shots.
 Every puppy will be wormed throughout their first few weeks with me.
 I believe every puppy should be raised on the highest quality of food and given natural supplements to increase health and nutrition.
 I encourage this type of lifestyle in your home.
 I also encourage regular checkups with your local veterinarian.
 They will also be groomed regularly to ensure they are confident with the procedures for their future home.

 3. They all come with a health warranty in acoradance with Virginia puppy breeder laws.
 All puppies are healthy and true to the Golden Retriever Character upon entering their new home.
-DNA testing has been done before time of birth/sale.
+DNA testing has been done on adult dogs before time of birth/sale.

 4. Weened pups are cared for all day by me, and are watched over closley.